hoseong511/CS/OS/README.md

 	- The TTY mode has to be enabled for security reasons.

-	- For security reasons too, the paths that can be used by sudo must be restricted. **todo: securepath 악용 사례 정리**
+	- For security reasons too, the paths that can be used by sudo must be restricted.

 	<br>